HunorLaczko/ha-frameo-control/README.md

 1. Navigate to **Settings > Devices & Services**.
 2. Click **Add Integration** and search for **"Frameo Control"**.
-3. Choose your connection method. **USB is mandatory for the initial setup.**
+3. Choose your connection method. **USB is mandatory for the initial setup.** (At least for Frameo running Android 6.0.
+Above Android 10, you might be able to connect with the network method directly.)
 4. Select your device from the discovered list.
 5. Click **Submit**.
 6.  **IMMEDIATELY CHECK THE FRAMEO DEVICE'S SCREEN.** You must accept the **"Allow USB Debugging"** prompt that appears on the device.
 You have about two minutes to approve it.